Restorative discipline pt. 2: Steps for implementing restorative discipline in your school

 Step 4: Revisit Topics Consistently and Regularly

 We know schedules change and things get moved around, but a big piece of classroom culture is consistency.
 Consistency helps your class stay on track.
-You can provide this through daily or weekly meetings with your students to check in on their well-being and their progress with their goals.
-This prevents their short and long term goals from falling by the wayside as class activities and academics ramp up.
+You can provide this through daily or weekly huddles with your students to check in on their well-being and their progress with their goals.
+This prevents their short and long-term goals from falling by the wayside as class activities and academics ramp up.

 Step 5: Have Restorative Chats With Struggling Students